IDC Names Securiti a Worldwide Leader in Data PrivacyView

-CCPA not only gives individuals the right to access their information but also the right to request complete deletion of their data.
-The CCPA also allows consumers to request deletion of their data.
+CCPA not only gives individuals the right to access their information but also the right to request the complete deletion of their data.
+The CCPA also allows consumers to request the deletion of their data.
 If an organization receives a valid, verified request from a consumer, it must ensure the consumer’s data is deleted.
 To fulfill this request, organizations need to do the following:

-A consumer can send in a request to the business to delete their personal information and covered businesses would have to comply if the PI is not required for:
+A consumer can send in a request to the business to delete their personal information, and covered businesses would have to comply if the PI is not required for:

-The CCPA grants aggrieved consumers the right to bring private lawsuits against an organization that has had a data breach, due to lax security measures, in which their personal data was compromised.
+The CCPA grants aggrieved consumers the right to bring private lawsuits against an organization that has had a data breach due to lax security measures in which their personal data was compromised.
 The damages granted in lawsuits can start from $100 and go up to $750 per individual.

 Organizations are therefore required to implement a robust cybersecurity framework to protect themselves from litigation.
 In case of a data breach where the organization does not have reasonable procedures in effect to maintain the confidentiality of their consumers’ personal information, they will be facing the prospect of damages that could easily reach over $1 million if more than 10,000 people are impacted.